 Robert A. Simon and Robert Mckim introduced ‘Design Thinking’ in such a manner viewing “design as a way of thinking” in 1969.
 Fast forward a bit and David Kelly (IDEO) adapted it to business purposes followed by Richard Buchanan which tried to address human concerns with Design Thinking.

 The single-minded approach, isolating a problem and addressing it without considering the bigger picture, can cost businesses a fortune.
 Design Thinking is proven to be a useful mindset to adopt given it encourages you to look at the problem in its entirety, experience it and establish empathy with those affected by it.
-As a result, it’s not onerous to predict the increasing demand for Design Thinking — Google Trend shows a threefold increase in popularity of the term since the past five years.
+As a result, it’s not onerous to predict the increasing demand for Design Thinking — Google Trend shows a threefold increase in the popularity of the term for the past five years.

 Design Thinking is a philosophy to internalize and a mindset to adopt.
 It is about structuring our thought process to understand and define the problem, conceptualize, actualize and test solutions.
 In contrast, ‘Design Sprint’ is a methodological process, based on Design Thinking, which tackles and solves the problems in the most efficient way within a specific time range.